5 Ways to Reply on Social Media

 Download a Social Media Decision Tree to share!

-Fill in the form to download a one-page version of our interactive tool.
+Fill in the form to access and share a one-page version of our interactive online tool.

-Throughout this article, we'll identify various social media users, responses to consider, and crafting better responses when engaging on social media.
+Throughout this article, we'll identify various social media users, responses to consider, and ow to craft a better reply when engaging on social media.
 But first, let's recognize the common types of social media users.